 Importing Test Cases

-- Log in with an administrator account
+- Log in with an administrator account.

-- Choose the Xray Test Case Importer like shown in the image bellow
+- Select the Xray Test Case Importer.

-Next you need to select the Xray project where you want your Manual Test cases to be imported.
+Select the Xray project where you want your Manual Test cases to be imported.

 It is mandatory to map at least three fields:

 - Test Case Identifier (located under Manual Test Step fields).
 In this example, this field is mapped to the TCID column from the CSV file.

 - Summary (Located under Jira fields) In this example, this field is mapped to the Test Summary column from the CSV file.

 - Step (located under Manual Test Step fields) In this example this field is mapped to the Step column from the CSV file.